Piel Island is a 52-acre stretch of shingle

 The book goes on to chronicle how there was a huge groundswell of anger

-in England when Henry VIII abolished the monasteries.
+in England when Henry VII abolished the monasteries.
 Monasteries such

 as Furness, Calder and Lanercost Priory provided hospitals and alms houses

 for the poor and were some of the few social services available at that

 time.
 In 1536 there were still anti-Tudor activists in Cumberland who

 took part in the mass uprising called the Pilgrimage of Grace.

 Carlisle, Penrith and Kirkby Stephen were among towns across the North

 where thousands armed themselves with billhooks and weapons in revolt